Heading to uni this autumn? Take some advice from those who've already been

 "You should find out when your local market is on and get fresh fruit and veg from there," recommends Insignificant.

-In order to be as healthy as you are frugal, you should try and use vegetables to form the base for the majority of your meals.
-It's also useful to know that market stalls are usually better quality and far cheaper than supermarkets.
+In order to be as healthy as you are frugal, try and use vegetables to form the base for the majority of your meals.
+It's also useful to know that market stalls are usually far cheaper than supermarkets.

 Eating with your flatmates and friends whenever you can is also a great way to keep costs down.
 You could take it in turns to host a curry evening or cook a spaghetti bolognese, as it works out much cheaper than cooking for one.